letoram/durden/README.md

      cd ../../ ; mkdir build ; cd build
      cmake -DVIDEO_PLATFORM=egl-dri -DSTATIC_SQLITE3=ON -DSTATIC_OPENAL=ON
         -DSTATIC_FREETYPE=ON ../src
+     make
-     make -j 8
+     sudo make install
-     ./arcan ../../durden/durden
+     arcan path/to/durden/durden

-Note that this will need to be run suid (preferred) or as root due to rules the kernel imposes on 'drmMaster'.
+Note that this will need to be run suid (which the install does) or as root due to rules the kernel imposes on 'drmMaster'.
 If suid, the engine will fork out a child and only direct device access will run privileged.

-If you are on a more limited platform, like raspberry pi, you can try the the -DVIDEO\_PLATFORM=egl-gles -DAGP\_PLATFORM=gles2 build, which should work with the proprietary drivers.
-You will also need to activate 'simple' display mode which deactivates some features:

-     arcan_db add_appl_kv durden display_simple true

-Note: the egl-dri video platforms are for running this as a dedicated desktop, if you just want to try things out, use -DVIDEO\_PLATFORM=sdl instead.
-Some features when it comes to display management and input will behave differently, and you likely want to bind a key for enabling/disabling cursor locking.

-Another option, if your drivers give you accelerated GL in X but not working KMS/DRI is to merely run arcan/durden with SDL as the video platform in fullscreen- mode and only application, essentially making X your "driver".

 Default meta keys are META1: MENU and META2:RSHIFT, look into keybindings.lua for the currently mapped defaults.
 If you don't press any of the valid META + key bindings during the first n (20 or so) keypresses, it is assumed that your meta bindings are broken and you will be queried for new ones.

-Quick! meta1+enter - now you should get a terminal window.
+meta1+enter - now you should get a terminal window.

 You should also make sure that meta1+g (unless rebound) gives you access to the global menu, and meta1+h gives you access to the target menu.
 You can view